getredash/redash/.github/ISSUE_TEMPLATE.md

 **Got an idea for a new feature?** Check if it isn't on the roadmap already: http://bit.ly/redash-roadmap and start a new discussion in the features category: https://discuss.redash.io/c/feature-requests 🌟.

 Found a bug?
-Please fill out the sections below... thank you 👍 -->
+Please fill out the sections below... thank you 👍

+Found a security vulnerability?
+Please email security@redash.io to report any security vulnerabilities.
+We will acknowledge receipt of your vulnerability and strive to send you regular updates about our progress.
+If you're curious about the status of your disclosure please feel free to email us again.
+If you want to encrypt your disclosure email, you can use this PGP key.

+-->

 ### Issue Summary